yeeeyoooduck/yeeeyoooduck/README.md

 - Integrated Telegram, WhatsApp, and Avito APIs.
 - Created a custom API system for handling requests.
 ### Chatbots for OSCOMP Online Store
-- Developed three chatbots for the OSCOMP online store:
 - Telegram API with Livesklad and SQL integration.
 - Telegram API with Google Sheets and SQL integration.
 - Avito API with SQL, Flask, and Telegram integration
 ### Websites
 - Designed and developed a website for "IQnix Tech"
 - Designed and developed a website for "Team Maxim"